xapian/xapian-gsoc-proposal/proposal.rst

 **Please note any uncertainties or aspects which depend on further research or investigation.**

- We have decided to support latex format for documents and queries.
-This requires conversion of latex format to mathml format.
-As this function is in itself can be a project, we plan to use third party tool like latexmathml.
-But the exact tool choice is not finalised yet.
-This feature will be floater in the work pipeline.
+Query/document types to be supported is still under discussion.
+Having discussed this with mentor, We plan to support math expressions in  mathml format first and later decide on the addition of latex support.

 **How useful will your results be when not everything works out exactly as planned?**